What is Information? What is Intelligence?

 As we propose, information is thus an indication and a measure of the level of entanglement between two systems, which corresponds directly to their ability to predict and be predictable.

 How the IDT uses Information to Enable Intelligence

 As an AGI agent, the Information Digital Twin, IDT, or the human-specific version, the Human Digital Twin, HDT, enable their users to measure their level of information (entanglement or predictability) as they interact with their environment.
-This measurement is based on calculating the probabilities of the various parameters involved in the user-environment interactions as captured in the Reference Events Model (REM).
-The various use cases (Shipment Digital Twin, Human-Machine Teaming) provide examples of the REM structure used to calculate the user-environment information.
+This measurement is based on calculating the probabilities of the various parameters involved in the user-environment interactions as captured in the Information Heat Map (IHM).
+The various use cases (Shipment Digital Twin, Human-Machine Teaming) provide examples of the information map structure used to calculate the user-environment information.